 Without fail, every single Broadmoor employee greeted me warmly and made me feel welcome.
 Every single one, every time.

 The bellhop knew I was there for a speaking gig (because he asked.
 And listened).
 He asked me if I needed my suit pressed.
 I told him it was probably fine.
 The next morning they called, wanting to be sure my clothes were OK after I unpacked them.

 My wake-up calls were personal, not some automated voice system.
 Every time they asked if there was anything I needed.
 Every time.
-Once the young lady said very nicely that I sounded really tired and asked if she should call back in 15 minutes to be sure I hadn’t fallen back asleep.
+Once the young lady said very nicely that I sounded really tired and asked if she should call back in 15 minutes to be sure I hadn’t fallen back asleep on beautifully cut mattress.
 She woke me from a great dream precisely 15 minutes later.
 Had she not offered to call back, I just might have missed my speaking engagement.

 So where am I going with all this?